KissmanCZ/monitor-api/README.md

 Additionally, I am considering support for a physical button via the RPi’s GPIO.
 In the future, I plan to add PIP support and a few other features.

-Mysetup
+My setup
 - RPi Zero 2
 - Raspberry Pi OS Lite (no desktop)
 - above code
 - code that wraps above with service (to run it as start)

 Prerequisite:
 - python3 instaled
 - ddcutil instaled